English

 “Thank you for everything you have done over my time at Nunnery.
 I thought English was always a weakness of mine but you helped me to realise it was a strength and regain the joy I once had”Year 11 pupil

 At Nunnery Wood, the English Department has an irrevocable belief that every student can, and will, succeed.
-We work hard to instil the importance of English skills with the aim of embedding, not only a thirst for success and a love of our subject, but the importance of the skills they develop as facilitating to their post-16 and lifelong choices.
-The high expectations we have of all our students demonstrates our dedication to their success and, as an innovative department, we are reflective and supportive in our own practices to foster an environment conducive to collaboration and improvement.
-Our personalisation and inclusivity are areas we pride ourselves on and, as historic examination successes clearly demonstrate, every student’s success underpins everything we do.
+We work hard to instil the importance of English skills with the aim of embedding, not only a thirst for success and a love of our subject, but the importance of the skills they develop in facilitating their post-16 and lifelong choices.
+The high expectations we have of all our students demonstrates our dedication to their achievement and, as an innovative department, we are reflective and supportive in our own practices to foster an environment conducive to collaboration and improvement.
+Our personalisation and inclusivity are areas we pride ourselves on and, as historic examination results clearly demonstrate, promoting every student’s success underpins everything we do!

-Fundamentally, we want our students to have a love of English and enjoy their English lessons over their 5 years with us; building on the skills acquired during KS2 in reading, writing and the spoken word.
-To be inspired by the range of Literature we cover, as well as understanding the importance of Language in differing contexts, is a key aim within our classrooms.
+Fundamentally, we want our students to have a love of English and enjoy their English lessons over their five years with us, building on the skills acquired during Key Stage 2 in reading, writing and the spoken word.
+To be inspired by the range of literature we cover, as well as understanding the importance of language in differing contexts, is a key aim within our classrooms.
 Through our ambitious, diverse, and challenging curriculum, students are encouraged to develop their awareness in a global context and can articulate and develop their own opinions with confidence and assuredness.
 We pride ourselves in fostering inclusive learning environments where contentious and sensitive issues can be explored freely, enabling students to not only be more culturally aware, but, importantly, self-aware too.

-Although our curriculum design develops these key skills, we also promote the benefits of English as a means of escapism where our love of literature and language is infectious and, with close links with our incredible library, allow a vast array of extra-curricular opportunities that we are fortunate to offer: Book clubs; Writers of the month; Book day events; Creative writing competitions as well as numerous occasions to visit the theatre to afford students the chance to see Literature texts come alive.
+Although our curriculum design develops these key skills, we also promote the benefits of English as a means of escapism where our love of literature and language is infectious and, with close links with our incredible library, allow a vast array of extra-curricular opportunities that we are fortunate to offer including book clubs, writers of the month, book day events, creative writing competitions as well as numerous occasions to visit the theatre to afford students the chance to see literature texts come alive.
 These enrichments allow the vast wealth of expertise and experience we have within the department to be shared with students in all year groups with the hopes of inspiring and demonstrating the passion we have for our own subject area.

-Ultimately, our ethos is to nurture the growth of our students; developing their verbal, cognitive and written skillset, whilst instilling within them a passion for literature that will remain inherently for years to come.
-Our leadership is supportive, insightful and passionate about the importance of our subject area and, with our fantastic GCSE results in both Language and Literature, demonstrate the vision we have: every student can, and will, succeed.
+Ultimately, our ethos is to nurture the growth of our students, developing their verbal, cognitive and written skillset, whilst instilling within them a passion for literature that will remain inherent for years to come.
+Our leadership is supportive, insightful and passionate about the importance of our subject area and, with our fantastic GCSE results in both English Language and English Literature, demonstrate the vision we have: every student can, and will, succeed!

 Staffing Structure